Houses for Sale in San Francisco Bay Area Your dream…

 According to the Miami Association of Realtors, Miami’s condo sales jumped 24.% and condo dollar volume surged 40.8% year-over-year.
 Miami home sales in April 2018 jumped 12.9% while single-family home transactions rose 2.1%.

-The surge was charcterized by sales of condos in the lower price range via all cash transactions.
+The surge was characterized by sales of condos in the lower price range via all cash transactions.
 And there’s more good news ahead.
-George Jalil, a Miami broker is quoted as sying that “Miami condo pending sales are up 13.6 percent, which indicates another strong month of sales on the horizon.”
+George Jalil, a Miami broker is quoted as saying that “Miami condo pending sales are up 13.6 percent, which indicates another strong month of sales on the horizon.”
+Florida’s economy continues to grow and other markets including Orlando and Tampa are faring well in 2019.

 Total Sales Volume up 18%